Fungal Mycelium: What It Is & How It Can Be Useful to Humans

 Using Mycelium as an Alternative Building Material and Fabric

-Since mycelium feeds on waste, it can be used to detoxify waste and transform it into usable, eco-friendly, and sustainable materials.
+Since these fungal threads feed on waste, they can be used to detoxify waste and transform it into usable, eco-friendly, and sustainable materials.
 But its potential for positive environmental impact doesn’t end there.

-Mycelium can be used to manufacture a variety of durable, biodegradable materials, such as:
+Mycelium can be used to manufacture a variety of durable, biodegradable materials, such as the following:

-• Building materials: Mycelium can be used to make lightweight, inexpensive, and durable building materials, ranging from building blocks, styrofoam, wall tiles, and particle boards.
-The materials are biodegradable, strong, fire-resistant, and offer insulation power.
-It can also be used to create a bonding agent for building materials.
+• Building materials: Mycelium can replace conventional building materials with lightweight, inexpensive, and durable alternatives like building blocks, styrofoam, wall tiles, and particle boards.
+These mycelium-based materials are biodegradable, strong, fire-resistant, and provide excellent insulation.

 Mycelium Materials Photo Gallery

-The following images show some of the consumer objects that are being manufactured from mushroom mycelium.
+The following images show some of the consumer objects that are being manufactured from mycelium.

 Using mycelium as an alternative material is great for the environment in the following ways: